 Details of her departure were not announced until she had already left the country because of security concerns.
 Malala Yousafzai: Portrait of the girl blogger.
 Pakistani schoolgirl Malala Yousafzai first came to public attention in 2009 when she wrote a BBC diary about life under the Taliban.

 Now recovering from surgery after being shot by the militants, the campaigner for girls' rights is in the spotlight again.
 Malala was 11 when she began writing a diary for BBC Urdu.
 Her blogs described life under Taliban rule from her home town of Mingora, in the northwest region of Pakistan she affectionately calls "My Swat".
 I am afraid - 3 January 2009 "I had a terrible dream yesterday with military helicopters and the Taliban.
 On my way from school to home I heard a man saying 'I will kill you'.
 By 2009, the Taliban controlled much of the Swat Valley and applied their austere interpretation of sharia law.
 "When the Taliban came to Swat they banned women from going to the market and they banned shopping," Malala told the BBC last year.
-"She did it anonymously - to do otherwise would have brought immediate death.
+But Malala's primary objection was to the Taliban's prohibition of female education.

 Interrupted sleep - 15 January 2009.
 Malala's journey from near death to recovery.
 Malala Yousafzai returns to school for the first time at Edgbaston High School for Girls in Birmingham, England, on March 19.